Creating an SSH-MFA Rule

 - Reject - terminates the session immediately.

-Creates the rule.
+Create Creates the rule.

-- Selecting CREATE activates the new SSH-MFA rule rejecting any connection attempts on the weekends.
+- Selecting CREATE activates the new SSH-MFA rule, rejecting any connection attempts on the weekends.

 - Congratulations!
 You have just created a new SSH-MFA rule.